wp-plugins/flexytalk-widget/readme.txt

 The bot will send you a response containing all the messages you received while you were offline.
 On Premium plans, offline messages are sent directly to your mail

-* Locate the widget and drag it to the desired location on a sidebar.
-* Complete the information required by the widget and click "save".
-* Your new widget should be visible on your web site now.
-Navigate to your site and click the "click to chat" button to activate your free account.
-At this point you should receive an invitation to your email to join chat contacts.
-Accept it.

-* That's all.
-Now you're ready to answer chat requests from your website.

 Please mail support@flexytalk.com if you are not able to integrate the widget on your site.
 == Screenshots ==
 1. Live Chat Widget in action